 - Make the topping first.
 Leaving the batter to sit before baking may cause problems with rising, causing the topping to sink into the cake.

-- Use good quality unbleached flour (with4-5g of protein) for the best result.
-Lower quality flour may not have the stability to hold the topping.
+- Use good quality unbleached flour for the cake (with 4 to 5 g of protein) for the best result.
+Lower-quality flour may not have the stability to hold the topping.

 - Don’t overmix the batter once the flour is added.
 Overmixing can cause a tough, dense cake.